kmnhan/erlabpy/README.md

 a new feature or fix a bug yourself, we would love to have your contribution.
 Feel free to fork the repository and submit a pull request with your changes.

-For more information on contributing, see the [development guide](https://erlabpy.readthedocs.io/en/stable/development.html).
+For more information on contributing, see our [Contributing page](https://erlabpy.readthedocs.io/en/stable/contributing.html).

 ## License